 - Sea Salt – 1 tsp. or as needed

 Step 1: Grind all the ingredients (except the sliced onion) to a fine paste using 1 ½ cups of water a little at a time.
 Grind to a smooth and fine paste.

 Step 2: Next take a vessel in which you want to make the curry.
 Add the onion and the sea salt and crush / mix it with your fingers.
 Add the ground masala paste.
 Rinse your mixer jar with 1 ½ cups water and add this to the vessel.

 Step 3: Place the vessel on low heat.
 Let it simmer for 8 to 10 minutes on low heat.
 Check for salt and add if required.
 Simmer for another 2 to 3 minutes.

 Your curry is ready to be served with hot rice.
-You can serve with some fried fish or some vegetable on the side.
+You can serve with some fried fish or some vegetable or pickle on the side.